liquity/bold/README.md

 - Do receive redistribution gains
 - Do accrue interest
 - Can have their accrued interest permissionlessly applied
-- Can not have their interest rate changed by their owner
+- Can not have their interest rate changed by their owner/manager
-- Can not be adjusted such that they're left with debt <`MIN_DEBT` by owner
+- Can not be adjusted such that they're left with debt <`MIN_DEBT` by owner/manager
 - Can be closed by their owner
-- Can be brought above MIN_DEBT by owner (which re-adds them to the Sorted Troves list, and changes their status back to 'Active')
+- Can be brought above `MIN_DEBT` by owner (which re-adds them to the Sorted Troves list, and changes their status back to 'Active')

 _(*as long as TCR > 100%.
 If TCR < 100%, then normal redemptions would lower the TCR, but the shutdown threshold is set above 100%, and therefore the branch would be shut down first.
 See the shutdown section [LINK].)_